Global existence and convergence to pressure waves in nonlinear fluid-structure interaction: Introduction

-Finally, we note that for non-small data, the pressure waves $\eta^* \neq 0$ can provide simple explicit examples of the trouble with linear elasticity, such as \emph{extra-penetration}: even though $\dOS$ remains fixed, parts of the interior $\OS$ may deform to $\OF$, see Section \ref{SubSec1d}.
-This is a problem also for the complete models including domain changes: they will allow for these solutions, as the fluid domain $\OF$ is tracked only via $\dOS$.
+A full characterization of good and bad domains is, to our knowledge, not available yet.
+The most complete results are in \cite{5AT,AT2,ATboundary}, cf. Section \ref{SecXi}.
+For corresponding considerations on the influence of geometry on the controllability of the system, we refer to \cite{OP1999}.

 The paper is organized as follows: In Section \ref{SecLocal}, local existence of strong solutions is established.
 In Section \ref{SecGlobal}, it is shown that solutions extend to be global-in-time, if the initial data are sufficiently small.
 In Section \ref{SecXi}, the main result on long-time behaviour of $\xi$ is introduced.
-Sections \ref{SecTilde}, \ref{SecOmega} and \ref{SecProof} are concerned with the proof.
-The Appendix contains preliminary results related to the Stokes and Lamé systems, details on the estimates of the term $(u\cdot\nabla)u$ and some of the approximation arguments, and a brief discussion of examples of pressure waves.
+Sections \ref{SecTilde} and \ref{SecProof} contain the proof.